na-na-hi/renget/archive/tmd2many_days.md

 The group visits the Marrow Tribe after an invitation from Cubone.
 There, they shop and interact with the locals, while Mohka, Dustin, Wallis, Kaz, Darius, and Matchia decide to take an early trial meant for the tribe's newcomers to prove themselves.
 However, when they enter, Darius, Kaz, Wallis, and Matchia are lead astray by the lingering spirit of Chien-Pao, known to the locals as the Blade, and Kaz strikes a deal with the beast for their safety...

 !!!
 (12/05/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #06 Echoing Forest - Date: Sol 13, 2nd Moon of Tornadus, 550 Full Seasons
+Lost in a strange realm eerily familiar, your group wanders the dark corridors of this eternally shadowed forest.
+Malevolent spirits, none of which resemble any creature you've seen prior, roam with your demise in mind.
+Aimlessly lost, a lone voice calls out to aid you, the Voice of Life!
+She urges for you to regroup and make a break for it as the darkness closes in, rushing toward a great big tree.
+As the dream's reality falls apart and threatens to sweep you away for good, everyone ascends the towering plant in the nick of time, escaping yet another close call.

 !!! note (12/11/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #EV04 Fleeting Twilight - Date: Sol 19, 2nd Moon of Tornadus, 550 Full Seasons
 The gaggle of ghosts and the 'mons you rescued from the ashen forest have decided upon trying to break into the quarantine house that keeps Skipper the Froakie's mother.
 Against better judgement, most of you head in to ascertain what exactly is causing the affliction.
 Trying all you might, it only seems Skipper, his friends, and the bar's ghostly regulars are rewarded for their bravery with... the sight of Skipper's mother attempting to end the little Froakie.
 This... is more than just a normal disease.